punit170/DSL-for-LogicGate-designers/README.md

 //child interface inherits all constant fields and abstract methods of parent interface and any class that implements child interface will need to implement all abstract methods of that interface and its super interfaces.<br>

 ## SubstituteObject()
-SubstituteObject() can be used to change binding of an already created object.
+SubstituteObject() can be used to change the binding of an already created object.
 It takes 2 parameters: 1) obj1: Object whose binding is to be changed, obj2: obj1 now refers to obj2<br>
 ### NOTE: either both objects should be of the same class type OR class type of obj1 should be a subtype of obj2<br>

-// parentObject will now be referenced by the childobject and calling smilar named function from the parentObject will call its overrided function in childobject<br>
+// parentObject will now be referenced by the childobject and calling similar named function from the parentObject will call its overrided function in childobject<br>
 **SubstituteObject(Variable("parentObject"), Variable("childObject")).eval**<br>

 // obj1 will now refer to obj2<br>